 Are they different?
 Explain what you observe and why.

+For PC2 it takes 10-20 seconds for PC3 it’s immediate after second ping.

-0-20 after second pingthe PC1->PC3 pings were failing from R3 no forwarding PC1s ping packets because of previous mapping of PC3 to f0/0 but after PC3 pings via Hub4 and via f1/0 of R3 then after that R3 start learns about new PC3 mapping via f1/0 and forwards PC1s pings.
+Because the route for the PC1->PC3 pings were failing from R3 no forwarding PC1s ping packets because of previous mapping of PC3 to f0/0 but after PC3 pings via Hub4 and via f1/0 of R3 then after that R3 start learns about new PC3 mapping via f1/0 and forwards PC1s pings.

 Part 3.
 Spanning Tree Protocol

 The learning algorithm from Part 2 builds the MAC tables of bridges, without the need for a routing protocol.
 However, since learning bridges flood a packet on all ports when a destination is not known, it may happen that packets are forwarded in a cycle and loop indefinitely.
 The spanning tree protocol for bridges, standardized in the IEEE 802.1d specification, prevents such forwarding loops from occurring.
 This is done by organizing the bridges in a spanning tree topology.
 Learning bridges that run the spanning tree protocol are called transparent bridges.